lanl/ssys/paper/paper.md

 - **Standard formats.** Input/output in Antimony format ensures interoperability with SBML-based workflows and model repositories such as BioModels [@Malik2020].
 - **Validation infrastructure.** A three-test suite (symbolic Jacobian verification, pointwise numerical sampling, trajectory comparison) provides certificates of correctness.

-The package enables researchers to convert published models into canonical form for analysis, create ground-truth benchmarks for structure-learning algorithms, and leverage the log-linear properties of S-systems for identifiability studies.
+The package enables researchers to convert published models into canonical form for analysis, create ground-truth benchmarks for structure-learning algorithms, and leverage the log-linear properties of S-systems for identifiability studies [@Villaverde2019Observability].

 # State of the field